Snapshot Backup: Definition and Examples | Zerto

 Comparing closest recovery points between a snapshot and CDP after a disruption

-How Snapshots Work?
+How Do Snapshots Work?

 Snapshots are often used to replicate Virtual Machines (VMs) from a specific point in time and to maintain multiple recovery points in order to recover from a disaster.
 Snapshots can be performed at the VM level or at the Storage Area Network (SAN) level.

 Storage level snapshots incur less performance impact than VM level snapshots, but still require processing power in a storage controller and at scale can still start to degrade performance.
-The frequency at which storage level snapshots can be created is therefore still very much limited by the potential for performance impact.
+The frequency at which storage-level snapshots can be created is therefore still very much limited by the potential for performance impact.

-The Downsides of Snapshots
+The Downsides of Snapshot Backups

 • Impact on performance.
 The creation and use of snapshots negatively impact the performance of the production environment, so they require careful planning and scheduling to protect data.
 To avoid this negative impact, snapshots are typically only taken every few hours—sometimes just once every 24 hours.
 Restore points that are hours apart have disastrous implications in the case of a downtime event—including up to 24 hours of data loss.